shuesken/nostr-crossword/spec.md

 {

     "content": {
-        "type": "nytsyn" // what data format we're using for the crossword; could be "puz", I choose to name "nytsyn" the format we get from e.g. https://nytsyn.pzzl.com/nytsyn-crossword/nytsyncrossword?date=230210
+        "type": "nytsyn", // what data format we're using for the crossword; could be "puz", I choose to name "nytsyn" the format we get from e.g. https://nytsyn.pzzl.com/nytsyn-crossword/nytsyncrossword?date=230210
         "data": "...", // the content, in the "nytsn" case, just a string "meta": { // any optional, additional metadata a client might choose to display "author": "some author",